Arrested for a DUI? Contact The Morris Firm

 Did you get arrested for DUI in Pensacola?
 If so, contact the Pensacola DUI defense attorney from The Morris Firm today.
 We have experience fighting for our clients to ensure they receive a fair trial.
 We understand you’re facing a difficult road ahead.
 Getting arrested is a frightening situation.
 You don’t know how it will affect your life, and you need the best possible defense to get the charges dropped or reduced.

 When you hire us, you can feel confident that we’ll work vigorously to protect your rights and reach a favorable outcome.
 You can depend on us to use all the resources at our disposal to disprove the prosecution’s case.
 We’ll conduct a thorough investigation and review every piece of evidence against you to build a defense that proves your innocence.
-To schedule your free and confidential consultation with one of our Pensacola criminal defense attorneys and learn how we can help, call us at (850) 503-2626.
+To schedule your confidential consultation with one of our Pensacola criminal defense attorneys and learn how we can help, call us at (850) 503-2626.

 Steps in a DUI Case